The Union Underground: 2002–2016: Post-Union Underground projects

-2016-present: Reformation and upcoming second studio album
+2016–present: Reformation and upcoming second studio album

 In early 2016, Scott announced via the band's Facebook page that a new lineup and music would be available that summer, with a sample of a track ("False Caterpillars") available for 24 hours only.
 Later in the year it was announced that an EP would be released in 2017.
 In 2018, a video announcing that new album details were 'coming soon' appeared on the band's YouTube channel.
 But no official release has surfaced yet.

 On February 4, 2020, the band announced that they would play the entirety of their debut album ...An Education in Rebellion in full, along with songs from the upcoming album, at the Aztec Theatre in San Antonio, Texas, on July 18, but the show was canceled due to Covid-19.

-Post-Union Underground projects

-Patrick Kennison is now working with the band Heaven Below.

-John Moyer is now playing bass for Disturbed and Adrenaline Mob.

-Josh Memolo became a born again Christian and father of two children.
-He has played drums in different churches and for local bands when he can.

-Bryan Scott started the band Cult to Follow.
-In July 2015 it was announced that Bryan Scott (vocals) formed a side project called Into the Fire with Tim King (bass) and Adam Zadel (guitar) from the band SOiL and also features Will Hunt of [Evanescence] on drums.
-Into the Fire released a self-titled EP on September 30, 2016.
+On August 23, 2023, the band announced that they would be embarking on the "Back to the 2000s" tour with SOiL, Ra and Flaw.

+On July 10, 2025, they embarked on a co-headlining tour with Spineshank for the 25 Years of Rebellion and Callousness Tour, consisting of 2 legs.
+The first of which featured support by Adema and Sicksense with 16 dates in Texas, Arkansas, Ohio, Illinois, Wisconsin, Nebraska and Colorado.
+The 2nd leg (with support from Julien K & Carbonstone) consisting of 14 dates in Louisiana, Alabama, South Carolina, New Jersey, Pennsylvania, New York, Connecticut, Virginia, Kentucky, Illinois, South Dakota and Kansas.